Last updated: 20 September 2021.

-In addition, the UK requires all travellers returning home to take a negative test, both before and after they arrive.
+In addition, the UK requires all returning travellers to take a COVID-19 test once they arrive home.

-> If you are taking a holiday, it’s important that you make sure your tests meet the UK’s standards, or you won’t be allowed to board your plane.
-As a quick turnaround is also needed, to ensure you get your test results on time, we recommend using a provider that comes highly trusted.
+It’s important to make sure any tests you take meet the required standards.
+As a quick turnaround is needed to ensure you get your test results on time, we recommend using a provider that comes highly trusted.

-> Our Travel Specialists are always on-hand to offer our clients information and assistance when needed.
+Our Travel Specialists are always on-hand to offer our clients information and assistance when needed.
 To help you further, we’ve put as much information as possible into this guide to COVID-19 testing for international travel.

 Many holiday destinations require proof of a negative test taken before you travel.